as-ideas/axelspringer-githubpages/README.md

-UA-FRONTEND
+AS GitHub Page
 ============

-run:
+Run locally:
 ------
-run `npm install` to install the dependencies
+- run `npm install` to install the dependencies

-(todo) run `npm start` to start the local development
+- run `npm start` to start the local development

-deploy:
+Build for deployment:
 -------
-run `npm build` to build the application for production.
+- run `npm build` to build the application for production.

 there should be a jenkins job listening for any changes.